Open Now Mon–Sat 8 AM – 6 PM | (984) 254-5642

 🔧

-If you own a 996 (1999-2004) or early 997 (2005-2008) with the M96 or M97 engine, the IMS bearing is a known concern.
-Failure rates are debated, but the consequence — catastrophic engine damage — makes the upgrade worthwhile for peace of mind.
-We recommend doing it during a clutch replacement to share labor costs, or as a standalone preventive job.
+Yes, if you own a 996 (1999-2004) or early 997 (2005-2008) with the M96 or M97 engine.
+The IMS bearing is a documented failure point, and the consequence — catastrophic engine damage averaging $14,200 to repair — makes preventive replacement worthwhile.
+The most cost-effective approach is pairing it with a clutch replacement to share labor costs.

-For maintenance and common repairs, absolutely.
-We use OE-specification parts, correct Porsche fluids, and factory-level diagnostic software.
-Many independent Porsche specialists actually have more hands-on experience with common issues than dealer technicians who rotate between brands.
-The difference is our overhead is lower, so you pay less for the same quality of work.
+For maintenance and common repairs, yes.
+A qualified independent shop uses OE-specification parts, correct Porsche fluids, and PIWIS-level diagnostics — the same tooling the dealer uses.
+Many independent Porsche specialists have more hands-on experience with common issues than dealer technicians who rotate between brands.
+Lower overhead means lower labor rates for the same quality of work.

 Yes.
-We perform pre-track inspections that include brake pad and rotor measurement, fluid condition checks, suspension inspection, and a thorough look for leaks or wear that could become a problem at high speeds.
-We can also upgrade brake fluid to a high-temperature DOT 4 racing fluid and ensure your car is ready for hard use.
+A pre-track inspection covers brake pad and rotor measurement, fluid condition checks, suspension inspection, and a thorough check for leaks or wear that could become dangerous at speed.
+Upgrading brake fluid to a high-temperature DOT 4 racing spec prevents fade during sustained hard braking on track.

-No. The Magnuson-Moss Warranty Act protects your right to have your vehicle serviced at any qualified shop.
-As long as the work is performed correctly with proper parts and fluids, your factory warranty remains intact.
-We document every service for your records.
+No. The Magnuson-Moss Warranty Act protects your right to have your vehicle serviced at any qualified shop without voiding the factory warranty.
+The key requirement is that work is performed correctly with OE-specification parts and fluids, and that service records are documented.
+Any shop that meets those standards preserves your coverage.

 (984) 254-5642